Updated: Mar 28

 Unable to adjust to such an abrupt change, Aria grew angry, began struggling in school, and battling with her mental health.
 She quickly started abusing drugs and was no sooner sent from household to household in the foster care system for being “uncontrollable.”
 Aria’s life continued to spiral out of control until she finally aged out of foster care and became homeless.

-Aria’s story is not an anomaly, but one that is experienced by thousands of foster youth across our country.
+Aria’s story is not an anomaly, but one that is experienced by thousands of youth in foster care across our country.
 It is a story that could have ended differently with the help of a CASA volunteer and a mentor.

-At-risk youth face disproportionate risks of substance abuse, mental health issues, homelessness, lack of employment, lack of health care, involvement in the justice system, and lack of secondary education.
-This disheartening reality for at-risk youth, however, is significantly improved with the support and guidance of a caring mentor.
+Youth in foster care face disproportionate risks of substance abuse, mental health issues, homelessness, lack of employment, lack of health care, involvement in the justice system, and lack of secondary education.
+This disheartening reality for them, however, is significantly improved with the support and guidance of a caring mentor.

 According to the National Mentoring Partnership: